r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

-[2026-01-20: checkw are done using C++20, prior to that being made the default in R-devel and then R 4.6.0.
+[2026-01-20: checks are done using C++20, prior to that being made the default in R-devel and then R 4.6.0.
 See https://www.stats.ox.ac.uk/pub/bdr/C++20/README.txt .]